 As breast cancer awareness and research increased during the 1980s, it became apparent that Suffolk and Nassau County had a breast cancer Incidence refers to the occurrence of new cases of disease or injury in a population over a specified period of time. rate (that is, rate of first-time diagnosis) approximately thirteen to eighteen percent higher than the statewide average, depending on the years averaged and the sources referenced*.

 Many Long Island women affected by breast cancer were convinced environmental factors were at work, and some formed an advocacy group to petition the federal government to fund research into the most pressing question: why were Long Island breast cancer rates so high?

 With help from then-Senators Alfonse D’Amato of New York and Tom Harkin of Iowa, the advocates secured nearly $30 million in funding for a massive, long-term study of Long Island breast cancer cases.
 For nearly a decade, researchers studied thousands of Long Island women in order to learn if exposure to dangerous pollutants or even electromagnetic fields were to blame.

 The massive result, a library of data gathered from more ten studies, is known as the Long Island Breast Cancer Study Project (LIBCSP).
 Researchers today are still using the project’s data and conducting follow-up studies to investigate the possible causes of breast cancer.
-The latest findings, for instance, point to a possible link between diabetes and higher risk of death from breast cancer.
+The latest findings, for instance, point to a possible link between diabetes and a higher risk of death from breast cancer.